Beyond Boston

 Visitors whose extra day is better spent around Worcester and Central Massachusetts.

-It keeps Worcester and Central Massachusetts available when the Berkshires, Salem, or Cape Cod add too much movement.
+It keeps Worcester and Central Massachusetts in play when the Berkshires, Salem, or Cape Cod add too much driving.

 Five Colleges